-Bryn Athyn College of the New Church is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104, 267-284-5000 (www.msche.org).
-The Commission on Higher Education is an institution accrediting agency recognized by the U.S. Secretary of Education and the Commission on Recognition of Post-secondary Accreditation.
+Bryn Athyn College of the New Church is accredited by the Middle States Commission on Higher Education, 3624 Market Street Philadelphia, PA 19104.
+(267-284-5000) The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.